stracquadaniolab/pygna/docs/analysis.rst

 Test association shortest path
 ******************************

-    Performs comparison of network location analysis.
+`pygna test-association-sp` performs comparison of network location analysis.
 If the flag –keep is passed, the B geneset is kept fixed, and doesnt’t get permuted

-    It computes a p-value for the shortest path distance between two genesets being smaller than expected by chance

-    If only A_geneset_file is passed the analysis is run on all the couples of sets in the file, if both A_geneset_file and B_geneset_file are passed, one can specify the setnames for both, if there is only one geneset in the file, setname_X can be omitted, if both sets are in the same file, B_geneset_file can be not specified, but setnames are needed.
+It computes a p-value for the shortest path distance between two genesets being smaller than expected by chance If only A_geneset_file is passed the analysis is run on all the couples of sets in the file, if both A_geneset_file and B_geneset_file are passed, one can specify the setnames for both, if there is only one geneset in the file, setname_X can be omitted, if both sets are in the same file, B_geneset_file can be not specified, but setnames are needed.

 .. code-block:: text